 Changsha Meixihu International Culture and Art Centre

-Due for completion later this year, the petal-shaped buildings inject a positive tone of elegance and innovation in the city.
-Positioned as a global cultural destination, the arts centre comprises the largest performance theatre in Changsha, and is set to accommodate various shops and restaurants in the courtyard.
+This Cultural and Art centre’s petal-shaped buildings inject a positive tone of elegance and innovation into the city.
+Positioned as a global cultural destination, it comprises the largest performance theatre in Changsha, and accommodates various shops and restaurants in the courtyard.

 How to get there: Take Metro Line 2 to Culture and Arts Centre

 The Biggest Chinese Restaurant in the World, West Lake Restaurant (西湖楼)

 (Clockwise from top right) 平锅海鲈鱼 Ping Guo Hai Lu Yu (¥49), 财火土鸡蛋 Cai Huo Tu Ji Dan (¥28), 小炒石门香猪 Xiao Kao Shi Men Xiang Zhu (¥58), 外婆家的冷水蛋 Wai Po Jia De Leng Shui Dan (¥20)

 As if China hasn’t chalked up enough “largest” accolades, this restaurant is big enough to seat 5,000 guests!
 But don’t worry if you think food standards will dip as a result — everything we had here was still delicious.

 Opening Hours: 11AM – 2PM, 5PM – 8:30PM, closed Fri – Sun

 Address: Xihulou (Jinma Road), Kaifu Qu, Changsha Shi, Hunan Sheng, China, 410151